gbiczo/oxcelix/README.md

 TODO
 ----
+  * Support for inline strings to be added
   * include/exclude mechanism should extend to cell areas inside Sheet objects
   * Further improvement to the formatting algorithms.
 Theoretically, to_fmt should be able to split conditional-formatting strings and to display e.g. thousands separated number strings